CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-subprofile.md

-# Data object: subprofile variable
+# Data object: subprofile

-A variable that gives access to current **subprofile**.
+An object that gives access to current **subprofile**.
 To request a subprofile object please see the documentation on [the account object](./data-object-copernica).

 You can edit the variable and its available properties from Javascript code